POSEIDON.visuals

 • show_profiles (list, optional) – If model is 2D or 3D, which profiles to plot.

-• model_labels (list, optional) – List of labels for each retrieved chemical profile (only one model currently supported).
+• model_labels (list, optional) – List of labels for each retrieved model (only used when a single region is provided).
+For multi-region plots use chem_labels instead.

-List of colours for each retrieved chemical profile.
+• colour_list (list, optional) – List of colours for each chemical species plotted.

 Return type: